davidakennedy/accessible-zen/readme.md

 In addition to this `readme` file, the [documentation file (accessible-zen-documentation)](https://github.com/davidakennedy/accessible-zen/blob/master/accessible-zen-documentation.md) provides details on how to use Accessible Zen's features.

-## Feedback

-I'd love to hear what you think!
-You can submit feedback on the [Github issues section](https://github.com/davidakennedy/accessible-zen/issues), the WordPress forums for this theme or by emailing me at me (at) davidakennedy dot com.

 ## Inspiration and Thanks!

 This theme would not be possible without the help of countless people.
 A sincere thanks to the web workers listed below for their inspiration, code and ideas!